-paved surface categories, we can identify which land use types have the most room proportions of plantable space are found in
+paved surface categories, we can identify which land use types have the most room for growth.
+In the 46th Ward, the highest proportions of plantable space are found in utility and vacant properties (Fig. 4).

-Canopy cover is not distributed evenly across the region or within municipalities.
+Canopy cover is not distributed evenly across the region or within communities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Austin, the highest percentage of canopy is found in golf courses and parks (Fig. 3).
-Industrial and utility properties have the lowest canopy cover.
+In the 46th Ward, the highest percentage of canopy is found in transit and institutional properties (Fig. 3).
+Commercial and industrial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.